Venture Churches Food Pantry

 Cash/check donations can be mailed to the church (please indicate pantry donation), placed in the pantry mail slot (outside the church office) or placed in the pantry donation basket.
 We are also a part of the “Adopt a Pantry” program run by the Regional Food Bank.
 If donating online is easier for you, visit http://regionalfoodbank.net/adopt-a-program.
 The webpage allows you to donate directly to our food bank account.

-Spring has been busy in the pantry.
-In April, we provided assistance to 122 people in 46 households.
-This included 21 children, 62 adults, and 39 senior citizens.
-We welcomed 4 new families to the pantry and provided alternate forms of assistance to 3 families.
-Our volunteers gave 171 hours to working in the pantry and servicing guests.
+In June, we provided assistance to 123 people in 44 households.
+This included 36 children, 53 adults, and 34 senior citizens.
+We were happy to welcome 6 new families to our pantry and provided alternate forms of assistance to 2 families.
+Our volunteers gave 160 hours to working in the pantry and servicing guests.

-Our collection efforts for next month focus on the following items:
+Our collection efforts for the next month will focus on the following items:

 History of our Food Pantry